s-k-z/seventy-hccs/README.md

 ## To run the script

-1. Ensure you have KoLMafia r26959 or later [available here](https://github.com/kolmafia/kolmafia/releases)
+1. Ensure you have KoLMafia r27054 or later [available here](https://github.com/kolmafia/kolmafia/releases)
 2. Set properties in kolmafia to appropriate values:

    - seventyhccs_main_clan - Must be a name of a clan with a fully stocked VIP lounge
    - seventyhccs_side_clan - Must be a name of a clan with a fax machine and slimetube
-   - seventyhccs_stillsuit_target - Optional familiar name to be equipped with the tiny stillsuit
+   - seventyhccs_stillsuit - Optional familiar name to be equipped with the tiny stillsuit

 3. Run the script file named **seventyhccs.js** using KoLMafia